RobynLlama/SimpleCommandLib/src/SimpleCommandLib.ExampleProgram/Readme.md

 ## Commands

+> [!NOTE]
+> The following commands are structured such that all commands are nested within the `do` command under the root.
+This is merely to demonstrate how to nest commands, any number of commands could be on the root as well!

 - **do**: This command acts as a container for subcommands.
 By itself, it does nothing but serves as a namespace for nested commands.
-The primary subcommand available is `exit`.
   - **exit**: This is a subcommand under the `do` command.
 Executing this command will terminate the input loop of the example application, effectively ending the session.
+  - **help**: Another subcommand under `do` this one is an example of how to create a nice looking help that enumerates it's parent's commands for the listing

 ## Running the Example